-The Donaldson open cut mine is located 23km from the Port of Newcastle, north of John Renshaw Drive and west of Weakleys Drive.
-The mining lease is contained within the Cessnock and Maitland Local government areas.
+The Donaldson Coal Mine (the mine) is an open cut coal mining operation located ~23km from the Port of Newcastle, north of John Renshaw Drive and west of Weakleys Drive.
+The mining lease is contained within the Cessnock and Maitland Local Government Areas.
 An aerial photograph showing the location of the mine in a regional context is attached as Appendix 1 of this report.

-Donaldson Coal Mine commenced operation on 25th January 2001, following approval by the then Minister of Urban Affairs and Planning (now known as the Department of Planning) in 1999.
+The mine commenced operation on 25th January 2001, following approval by the then Minister of Urban Affairs and Planning (now known as the Department of Planning and Environment) in 1999.
 Mining was undertaken by way of truck and shovel mining techniques.
-During the first twelve months of the operation, the bulk of the overburden material was placed in an out of pit emplacement, 1.5km south west of the active pit.
+During the first 12 months of the operation, the bulk of the overburden material was placed in an out-of-pit emplacement, 1.5km south west of the active pit.
 This was undertaken to allow sufficient opening up of the pit to expose the various coal seams.
-Since March 2002, the majority of the overburden material has been dumped in pit, backfilling the void once the coal has been mined out.
+Since March 2002, the majority of the overburden material has been placed in-pit, backfilling the void once the coal has been mined out.
 Reshaping of the backfill to a landform commensurate to the existing topography commenced in September 2002.

-The first load of coal was railed from Donaldson on the 26th March 2001.
+The first load of coal was railed from the mine on the 26th March 2001.
 Up to 31st October 2013, approximately 13,002,548 tonnes of coal has been railed to both Hunter Valley power stations and international customers, through the Port of Newcastle.
-Mining was conducted under long term contract with Cooks Construction Pty Ltd until Donaldson coal became the Operator on the 2nd February, 2009.
+Mining was conducted under long term contract with Cooks Construction Pty Ltd until Donaldson became the Operator on the 2nd February, 2009.

-Mining operations at Donaldson coal mine were completed in April 2013.
-Progressive rehabilitation activities have been undertaken throughout the operation of Donaldson Coal mine and a final rehabilitation project commenced in May 2013.
+Mining operations at the mine were completed in April 2013.
+Progressive rehabilitation activities have been undertaken throughout the operation of the mine and a final rehabilitation project commenced in May 2013.
 This has involved removal of roads, excavation of contaminated material, decommissioning of the fuel storage area, buildings and other surface infrastructure, reshaping surfaces to the final landform, topsoil spreading, drainage line construction and seeding with local tree and shrub species.
-The rehabilitation works at Donaldson Coal mine is due to be completed in March 2014.
+The rehabilitation works at the mine were completed in March 2014.

-All mining and associated operations are undertaken in accordance with the Development Consent, Environment Protection Licence and other statutory instruments as issued by the various government agencies.
+All mining and associated operations were undertaken in accordance with the Development Consent, Environment Protection Licence and other statutory instruments as issued by the various government agencies.